 Methods of carp fishing

 In the summertime, carp is caught two ways – using the float rod or bottom one.
 English bottom is priceless during long distances and night when seeing the float is hard.
 When fishing from the shore, regular float rod will be enough.
-I recommend you to watch a video about features of that fishing.
+I recommend you to watch a video about the features of that fishing.

 A few words about hooks